-|Individual health insurance, as its name would suggest, covers a single person.||Family health insurance, also referred to as family floater policy, covers the whole family under a single plan.|
+|Individual health insurance, as its name would suggest, covers a single person.||Family health insurance, also referred to family floater policy, covers the whole family under a single policy.|

-|Individual health plans have a dedicated sum insured.||The sum insured under a family floater policy is shared by all the covered family members.
+|Individual health insurance, as its name would suggest, covers a single person.||The sum insured under a family floater policy is shared by all the covered family members.
 When one member files a claim, the cover reduces for the others by that much.|

-|Since individual health policies are availed for only one member, the premiums will be determined on the basis of the age of that member, among other factors.||Premiums of a family floater policy are determined by the age of the eldest member insured.|
+|Premiums of a family floater policy are determined by the age of the eldest member insured.|

-Difference Between Government and Private Health Insurance
+Difference Between Government Health Insurance and Private Health Insurance

 |These schemes are initiated by the government mainly for the welfare of low-income groups.||They are offered by private companies, with varying sum insured and premiums to suit different client needs.|